iaffum/iaffum/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** A & B testing for an E-commence company using Power BI.
+- **Project:** A & B testing for an E-commence company using Power BI.

 ## 🌱 Currently Learning